NGRESA Induction Support Blog

 We firmly believe that the majority of successful educators have been positively influenced by a mentor teacher in their school building.
 With approximately 44% of public school teachers leaving the classroom within the first five years, we must do our part to support and retain them from day one.

 As a professional Educational Consultant , I believe in maintaining a positive mindset, creating partnerships with a purpose, and always striving for significant outcomes.
-Contact us today to see how you can get involved with our induction efforts at NGRESA
+Contact us today to see how you can get involved with our induction efforts at NGRESA.

-Proudly Serving . . .
+PROUDLY SERVING . . .

 Cherokee, Gilmer, Murray, Pickens, and Whitfield County School Districts